Looking after infant mental health: our case for change A summary of research evidence

 Stable relationships really matter, but many children who are in care get moved from one placement to the next, or returned to a home that can't support them well

 - One of the most robust predictors of poor outcomes for children and infants who have been abused is placement instability whilst they are in care (Rubin et al, 2004; James et al, 2004).
-In England, in 2014-15, nearly a quarter of children in care moved placements 2 or more times (Action for Children, 2015).

 - Children with poor mental health when they enter care are most likely to experience this placement instability, creating a damaging multiplier effect as their experiences of instability make their mental health worse (Bazalgette et al, 2015).

 - Placements often end prematurely when foster carers cannot cope with a child's behaviour or are unable to meet their needs.
 Foster carers can struggle to understand and respond if a child has challenging emotional and behavioural needs.
 A lack of professional support for foster carers can leave them feeling isolated and helpless (Schofield and Beek, 2005).

 - For some children, returning home from care is the best possible outcome.
 But research shows that for many others this can result in further abuse and neglect, with many children ending up back in care (DFE, 2013; Farmer, 2011; Wade, 2011).